Ardyn Nordstrom

 - PhD in Economics (Queen’s University)

 Professor Nordstrom is an applied microeconomist specializing in economic development, education, food security, and gender equality.
-Her research focuses on how machine learning tools and text mining methods can improve the design and evaluation of development projects and policies.
+Her research focuses on how information and other interventions affect behaviour in education and public health, and attitudes about gender equality.
 Prof. Nordstrom has designed and implemented numerous randomized control trials, mixed-methods evaluations, and cost-benefit analyses of projects with international agencies, governments, and NGOs.
-This includes projects with the United States Agency for International Development (USAID), the United Kingdom’s Agency for International Development (UKAID), World Vision International, World Vision Canada, the Copenhagen Consensus Center, and the Government of Malawi’s National Planning Commission.
-Her work includes projects in Canada, Zimbabwe, El Salvador, Honduras, Cambodia, Brazil, Malawi, Kenya, and Uganda.
-Prof. Nordstrom is also a member of the One Society Network, an interdisciplinary research institute linking economists and epidemiologists to better understand and manage pandemic threats in Canada.
+This includes projects with the United States Agency for International Development (USAID), the United Kingdom’s Agency for International Development (UKAID), Alberta Health Services, Employment and Social Development Canada, World Vision International, World Vision US, World Vision Canada, the Copenhagen Consensus Center, and the Government of Malawi’s National Planning Commission.
+Her work includes projects in Canada, Zimbabwe, El Salvador, Honduras, Cambodia, Brazil, Malawi, Kenya, Zambia, Rwanda, and Uganda.
+Since 2021, Prof. Nordstrom has been a member of the Canadian Women Economics Committee.
+Since 2025, she is also on the Editorial Board for the Canadian Journal of Program Evaluation.

 Publications